ANicholas762/junglecook_final/README.md

 ## Task

-- For this final, your team will be taking this prototype, https://xd.adobe.com/spec/000d9233-c620-4eb6-5884-adaea1a04abb-763c/ Links to an external site., and making it fully functional.
+- For this final, your team will be taking this [prototype](https://xd.adobe.com/spec/000d9233-c620-4eb6-5884-adaea1a04abb-763c/).
+Links to an external site., and making it fully functional.
 This site must be fully responsive for desktops and tablets, 1024×768, and must be a fully working CRUD application.
 Assets for this project can be found in Files > Final > images.

 - Use a JSON strings stored in memory, local storage or Firebase.
 - Must have user feedback.
 For example alerts when user manipulates data.